bitovi/bearclaw/README.md

-# BearClaw
+# BearClaw UI

-Software analysis tool
+Browser-based UI to interact with the BearClaw software analysis tool.

 ## What's in the stack